-That the information regarding the remit and terms and reference of the Committee set out in Part B of, and the appendix to, this report be noted.
+That the information regarding the remit and terms of reference of the Committee, set out in Part B of and the appendix to this report, be noted.

 Reason

 To assist the effective working of the Committee as part of the Council's new scrutiny committee structure.